Ivan-1F/Ivan-Carpet-Addition/docs/rules.md

  - Suggested options: `true`, `false`
  - Categories: `ICA`, `FEATURE`

-### endermitesAlwaysHostile
+### endermitesInconsistencyFix

-Endermen will be hostile to endermites spawned by spawn eggs or /summon command
+Endermen will be hostile to endermites spawned by spawn eggs or /summon command (fixes MC-53518)

+This rule is only available in <1.17 since MC-53518 got fixed in 20w46a

  - Type: `boolean`
  - Default value: `false`
  - Suggested options: `true`, `false`
- - Categories: `ICA`, `CREATIVE`
+ - Categories: `ICA`, `CREATIVE`, `BUGFIX`

 ### fakePlayerNameSuggestions